MiniZinc/minizinc-python/docs/advanced_usage.rst

     DEBUG:minizinc:CLIInstance:analyse -> output fields: [('q', typing.List[int]), ('_checker', <class 'str'>)]
     DEBUG:asyncio:Using selector: KqueueSelector
     DEBUG:minizinc:CLIDriver:create_process -> program: /Applications/MiniZincIDE.app/Contents/Resources/minizinc args: "--solver org.gecode.gecode@6.1.1 --allow-multiple-assignments --output-mode json --output-time --output-objective --output-output-item -s nqueens.mzn /var/folders/gj/cmhh026j5ddb28sw1z95pygdy5kk20/T/mzn_datamnhikzwo.json"

+If MiniZinc Python instances are instantiated directly from Python, then the CLI driver will generate temporary files to use with the created MiniZinc process.
+When something seems wrong with MiniZinc Python it is often a good idea to retrieve these objects to both check if the files are generated correctly and to recreate the exact MiniZinc command that is ran.
+For a ``CLIInstance`` object, you can use the ``files()`` method to generate the files.
+You can then inspect or copy these files:

+..  code-block:: python

+    import minizinc
+    from pathlib import Path

+    model = minizinc.Model(["nqueens.mzn"])
+    solver = minizinc.Solver.lookup("gecode")
+    instance = minizinc.Instance(solver, model)
+    instance["n"] = 9

+    with instance.files() as files:
+        store = Path("./tmp")
+        store.mkdir()
+        for f in files:
+            f.link_to(store / f.name)

+Finally, if you are looking for bugs related to the behaviour of MiniZinc, solvers, or solver libraries, then it could be helpful to have a look at the direct MiniZinc output on ``stderr``.
+The ``CLIInstance`` class now has experimental support for to write the output from ``stderr`` to a file and to enable verbose compilation and solving (using the command line ``-v`` flag).
+The former is enable by providing a ``pathlib.Path`` object as the ``debug_output`` parameter to any solving method.
+Similarly, the verbose flag is triggered by setting the ``verbose`` parameter to ``True``.
+The following fragment shows capture the verbose output of a model that contains trace statements (which are also captured on ``stderr``):

+..  code-block:: python

+    import minizinc
+    from pathlib import Path

+    gecode = minizinc.Solver.lookup("gecode")
+    instance = minizinc.Instance(gecode)
+    instance.add_string("""
+        constraint trace("--- TRACE: This is a trace statement\\n");
+    """)

+    instance.solve(verbose=True, debug_output=Path("./debug_output.txt"))